 Better accessibility for remote areas and people with disabilities

 Online therapy dramatically expands access for Canadians historically underserved by traditional mental health systems.
 For people in rural or remote areas, particularly Northern regions, accessing specialized care often means traveling hours to the nearest city or going without.
 A national survey found that Canadians in rural areas consistently report geography as a primary barrier to mental health services (Shen et al., 2022).
 Online therapy eliminates this entirely.
+Help Clinic Canada provides affordable, accessible online therapy services across Canada with a team of Canadian therapists, further bridging the gap for underserved communities.

 For people with disabilities, online therapy removes multiple barriers: inaccessible buildings, transportation challenges, mobility issues in small offices.
 Someone using a wheelchair doesn't navigate inaccessible buildings.
 Someone with chronic fatigue doesn't expend energy on travel.
 Someone with sensory sensitivities controls their environment completely.